AleeeKoi/js-file-downloader/README.md

 ---

-# JS Download Status
+# JS File Downloader

 ## Introduction

-JS Download Status is a simple no dependency library you will be able to download file from browser and show downloading status.
+JS File Downloader is a simple no dependency library you will be able to download file from browser and show downloading status.

 ### Browser Compatibility

-JS Download Status supports all browsers that are [ES5-compliant] (http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
+JS File Downloader supports all browsers that are [ES5-compliant] (http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).

 ---